-The Kerala State Disaster Management Authority (KSDMA), in a statement, said that 26 body parts were recovered from the blast site and subject to their DNA tests for identification, the number of dead would change.
+In the morning, the Kerala State Disaster Management Authority (KSDMA), in a statement, said that 26 body parts were recovered from the blast site and subject to their DNA tests for identification, the death toll could increase.

-Till Tuesday night, at least 13 people were suspected to have died in the incident according to the KSDMA.
+At least 13 people were suspected to have died in the accident that occurred in a fireworks manufacturing unit on Tuesday, according to the KSDMA.

 "Identification is difficult in this incident as many of the bodies and parts are badly burnt," she said.

-She also said that there is no clarity with regard to the exact number of people present in the unit when the blast occurred.
+However, there was no clarity with regard to the exact number of people present in the unit when the blast occurred, she said.

-George said that some claims pegged the number of workers at the unit at 40, but few of them had also returned to their homes during the day.
+George said that some claims pegged the number of workers at the unit at 40, but few of them had returned home during the day.

 She said that enquiries are going on and more time will be required to arrive at an exact figure of the number of people present at the unit when the blast occurred.

-The District Collector also said that if any of the workers working at the factory had left before the incident, they should contact the control rooms and provide information about the deceased and missing persons.
+The district collector also said that if any workers at the unit had left before the incident, they should contact the control rooms and provide information about the deceased and missing persons.

 Around 40 people were suspected to have been present in the sheds at the time of the explosion, which occurred at a fireworks unit preparing crackers on behalf of a temple devaswom ahead of the upcoming Thrissur Pooram on April 26.